 *Please note – our 12 months’ warranty is only applicable if the full list price is paid.

 The 18ct yellow gold case is of a two-piece construction to improve integrity and dust and moisture protection.
 It carries a thin integral bezel and gorgeous ‘teardrop’ lugs.
 It is solid, elegant and of obviously very high quality.

 The size of this watch is 32mm in diameter, excluding the correct unsigned crown.
 Few realise it today, but for the vast majority of the time the concept of a wristwatch has existed, 32mm was considered the perfect size for a gentleman’s dress watch and once the current fad for outsized watches has passed, we feel sure these smaller high-end vintage watches will become widely appreciated once again.

 The case, the case-back and bezel are all in superb condition with no marks or scratches visible to the naked eye.
 The watch has been beautifully well cared for and so after a close inspection, has simply required a careful clean and a gentle polish to bring it back to its current, almost as new condition.
-Inside the case, the case-back all is signed correctly and as expected ‘Patek Philippe & Co.’, ‘Geneve’, ‘Swiss’, with Swiss 18ct hallmarks, the inside of the case-back also has the serial number 639730.
+Inside the case, the case-back all is signed correctly and as expected ‘Patek Philippe & Co.’, ‘Geneve’ and ‘Swiss’ with Swiss 18ct hallmarks.
+The inside of the case-back also carries the serial number 639730.